dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-bellis-dnsext-multi-qtypes.md

 (0) in a query and set (1) in a response.

 QTCOUNT: a 3 bit field with range 0 ..
 7 specifying the number of QT fields to follow.
+NB: Whilst the QTCOUNT could in theory be calculated based on the OPTION-LENGTH field, having it explicitly specified ensures a sensible constraint its value.

 QTn: a 2 byte field (MSB first) specifying a DNS RR type.
-The RR type MUST be for a real resource record, and MUST NOT refer to a pseudo RR type such as "OPT", "IXFR", "TSIG", etc.
+The RR type MUST be for a real resource record, and MUST NOT refer to a pseudo RR type such as "OPT", "IXFR", "TSIG", "*", etc.

 ## Response Generation